sdylewski/Stealthchanger/docs/CableManagement/CableManagement.md

 # FAQ

-### I'm getting a lot of TTCs, what gives
+### I'm getting a lot of "Timer Too Close" errors, what gives?
-There are several possible reasons for Timer Too Close errors from Klipper:
+There are several possible reasons for Timer Too Close (TTC) errors from Klipper:

 1. Your host is doing too much work: **CPU load is high** and Klipper can't process messages in time.
 Make sure you don't run too many things, assign Klipper to a separate core and run the host with the performance governor so CPU doesn't scale down in speed.
 Also make sure your host isn't overheating, the CPU throttles if it does.